-The IRS recently released cost of living adjustments for 2023 under various provisions of the Internal Revenue Code (the Code).
+The IRS has released cost of living adjustments for 2024 under various provisions of the Internal Revenue Code (the Code).
 Some of these adjustments may affect your employee benefit plans.

 Cafeteria Plans – Health Flexible Spending Arrangements

 Annual contribution limitation